AnujSaha0111/TrackAssist/REPORT.md

 ## 9. What Is Misleading About My Headline Number?

-69.0% is intent-label agreement on 200 curated messages — not customers receiving good answers. n=200: the CI (62.3–75.0) overlaps every variant, so the ranking is suggestive, not proven.
+69.0% is intent-label agreement on 200 curated messages - not customers receiving good answers. n=200: the CI (62.3–75.0) overlaps every variant, so the ranking is suggestive, not proven.
 Class imbalance (feedback 44 vs delay 8) skews macro F1; rare classes swing on 1–2 examples.
 Training labels are noisy keyword rules (agreement ≠ accuracy).
 Dyad-overlap sensitivity is ~zero but author-style leakage can't be excluded.
 2017 data cannot establish current policy.
 Retrieval applicability is not correctness today.
 Validator pass rates are guardrail mechanics, not response quality.
 100% escalation is conservative safety behavior, not successful automation.
 No satisfaction, production, or human-agreement claim is made anywhere.

-## 10. What I Would Do With One More Week

-Blind-human annotation rounds (response set first); calibration of the escalation threshold on human data; validity-syntax and established-state features; a capable instruction model under the frozen validators; a live policy source to replace 2017 staleness.

 ## 11. Decisions